TomoGuide/TomoGuide.github.io/docs/03-tutorial/03-relion-preprocessing/index.md

 In our case they are flipped, so to get the proper hand, we need to import them with an inverted tilt axis.
 Instead of 95 we use -95.

 Both defocus handedness and tomo handedness can be checked once the tomos are reconstructed, not before!
 If you don't know anything about your data, start by reconstructing 2 or 3 of them and check that first before trying to batch process over 100 tomos.
-Be aware that even if data were collected on the same microscope, updates on the camera can result on flipped handedness.
+Be aware that even if data were collected on the same microscope, updates on the camera can result in flipped handedness.
 Data collected within the same session should be all the same.

 <a href="/imgs/14_Import1.JPG" data-lightbox="image-gallery">
   <img src="/imgs/14_Import1.JPG" alt="Processing Workflow" style="width:60%;">